Drunk driving: Risks

+Traffic collisions are predominantly caused by driving under the influence for people in Europe between the age of 15 and 29, it is one of the main causes of mortality.
+According to the National Highway Traffic Safety Administration, alcohol-related collisions cause approximately $37 billion in damages annually.
+Every 51 minutes someone dies from an alcohol-related collision.
+When it comes to risk-taking there is a large male predominance, as personality traits, anti-social behaviour, and risk-taking are taken into consideration as they all are involved in DUI's.
+Over 7.7 million underage people ages 12–20 claim to drink alcohol, and on average, for every 100,000 underage Americans, 1.2 died in drunk-driving traffic crashes.

 Characteristics of drunk drivers

 Personality traits

 Although situations differ and each person is unique, some common traits have been identified among drunk drivers.
 In the study "personality traits and mental health of severe drunk drivers in Sweden", 162 Swedish DUI offenders of all ages were studied to find links in psychological factors and characteristics.
 There are a wide variety of characteristics common among DUI offenders which are discussed, including: "anxiety, depression, inhibition, low assertiveness, neuroticism and introversion".
 There is also a more specific personality type found, typically more antisocial, among repeat DUI offenders.
 It is not uncommon for them to actually be diagnosed with antisocial personality disorder (ASPD) and exhibit some of the following personality traits: "low social responsiveness, lack of self-control, hostility, poor decision-making lifestyle, low emotional adjustment, aggression, sensation seeking and impulsivity".

 It is also common for offenders to use drinking as a coping mechanism, not necessarily for social or enjoyment reasons, when they are antisocial in nature and have a father with a history of alcoholism.
 Offenders who begin drinking at an earlier age for thrills and "fun" are more likely to be antisocial later in their lives.
 The majority of the sample, 72%, came from what is considered more "normal" circumstances.
 This group was older when they began drinking, came from families without a history of alcoholism, were relatively well-behaved as children, were not as physically and emotionally affected by alcohol when compared with the rest of the study, and had the less emotional complications, such as anxiety and depression.
 The smaller portion of the sample, 28%, comes from what is generally considered less than desirable circumstances, or "not normal".
 They tended to start drinking heavily earlier in life and "exhibited more premorbid risk factors, had a more severe substance abuse and psychosocial impairment."